ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/obstacles-for-learning.md

 ### 1.2.4 Feedback

->>>R1
+>>>>R1

 The final barrier to learning is a lack of feedback.
-Feedback is just as essential to deliberate practice as repeated context.
+Feedback is as essential to deliberate practice as repeated context.

-A player may spend a lot of time in ranked games.
-But this doesn't mean he is actively learning.
-He could simply be performing the same actions on autopilot.
-In this case, the player doesn't reflect on his decisions or learn from his mistakes.
+A player may invest a significant amount of time in ranked games, but that does not necessarily mean he is actively learning.
+Instead, the player could execute the same actions on autopilot.
+In this case, he does not reflect on his decisions or learn from his mistakes.

-Let's consider what autopilot is from the perspective of the CHREST architecture.
-In this state, the player reduces the entire set of possible situations to a minimal set of rough patterns.
-For each pattern, the player considers only one course of action.
+Let us examine autopilot from the perspective of the CHREST architecture.
+In this state, a player simplifies all possible game situations to a minimal set of rough patterns.
+For each of these patterns, the player considers only one specific course of action.
 For example, the jungler chooses the same path for the first clear in every game.

-Because League of Legends is a complex game, some basic, routine actions (like executing combos) have to be performed on autopilot.
-This reduces cognitive load and allows players to focus on more important aspects of the game.
-The problem is that autopilot gradually permeates all player actions and decisions, which can interfere with the ability to perform a role in the team well.
+League of Legends is a complex game.
+Therefore, the player should perform some basic actions, such as executing combos, on autopilot.
+This reduces cognitive load, allowing the player to concentrate on more critical aspects of the game.
+However, there is one pitfall.
+Autopilot tends to permeate all player actions and decisions gradually.
+This interferes with the ability to perform his role in the team effectively.

 Feedback solves the autopilot problem.
-It allows player to correct ingrained habits that lead to mistakes.
-Feedback can be obtained in two ways: coaching and self-coaching.
+It allows the player to correct ingrained habits that lead to mistakes.
+There are two ways to obtain feedback: coaching and self-coaching.

-**Quality coaching** isn't a lecture or a video guide from an expert.
-It's an analysis of a player's replay or his actions in real time.
-The coach points out mistakes and explains the correct course of action in a given situation.
+**High-quality coaching** is not a lecture or a video guide from an expert.
+Instead, it involves analyzing a player's game replay or his actions in the current game.
+The coach identifies mistakes and explains the proper course of action for each situation.
 This way, the coach corrects the player's faulty cognitive patterns and his reactions to them.

-Self-coaching consists of three steps:
+**Self-coaching** involves three steps:

 1. Gathering information about the game.
-2. Analyzing your replay.
+2. Analyzing your game replay.
 3. Correcting mistakes.

 First, the player learns a new concept or game mechanic.
-The source of information can be anything: a video guide, a recording of someone else's coaching session, an article, a book, etc. Then the player watches his replay.
-He checks when and why his actions deviate from the recommended ones.
-The player remembers his mistakes and tries to correct them in the next game.
-The self-coaching session is then repeated until the concept is mastered.
+The source of information can be anything: a video guide, a recording of a coaching session, an article, a book, etc. Afterward, the player reviews his own game replay.
+He identifies when and why his actions deviate from the recommended ones.
+By recognizing his mistakes, the player can work on correcting them in the next game.
+The player repeats the self-coaching process until the concept is fully mastered.

-A lack of self-control and discipline often leads to a lack of feedback.
-When a player continues a session tired, he lacks the energy to actively think.
-In such a situation, he will always play on autopilot.
+A lack of self-control and discipline often results in a lack of feedback.
+When a player continues a session while tired, he lacks the energy to think actively.
+In this state, he tends to play on autopilot.
 This is a problem with self-control.
-When a player can't bring himself to analyze his mistakes, it's a problem with discipline.
+When a player cannot bring himself to analyze his mistakes, this is a problem with discipline.

 {pagebreak}